GOLD RESOURCE CORP Income Taxes Disclosure

 Mexico Mining Taxation

 On November 15, 2024, the Mexican government signed into law a rate increase of the “special” mining duty from 7.5% to 8.5% of the applicable taxable income, and for the “extraordinary” mining duty an increase from 0.5% to 1% on applicable gross revenue.
 The new tax rates became effective January 1, 2025.
+Going forward, the Company adjusted its deferred tax liabilities to reflect the new 8.5% rate for the “special” mining duty.

 Other Tax Disclosures

 The Company files U.S. and various state income tax returns, as well as foreign income tax returns in Canada and Mexico, with varying statutes of limitations.
 In general, the statute of limitations is three years in the United States and in Canada.
 However, the Company has net operating loss and tax credit carryforward balances beginning in the tax year ended December 31, 2007 for the United States and in the tax year ended December 31, 2006 for Canada.
 As a result, all tax years since 2007 remain open to examination in the United States and all tax years since 2006 remain open to examination in Canada.
-In Mexico, the statute of limitations is generally five years, which currently is 2019 and forward.
-The Company is under audit in Mexico for the tax year ended December 31, 2015.
+In Mexico, the statute of limitations is generally five years, which currently is 2018 and forward.
+The Company is under audit for the tax year ended December 31, 2015.
 All other years are closed to inspection outside of the standard statute of limitations window in Mexico.

-In October 2023, the Company received a notification from the Mexican Tax Administration Services (“SAT”) with a sanction of 331 million pesos (approximately $18.4 million as of December 31, 2025) as the result of a 2015 tax audit that began in 2021.
+In October 2023, the Company received a notification from the Mexican Tax Administration Services (“SAT”) with a sanction of 331 million pesos (approximately $16.1 million as of December 31, 2024) as the result of a 2015 tax audit that began in 2021.
 The 2015 tax audit performed by SAT encompassed various tax aspects, including but not limited to intercompany transactions, mining royalty tax, and extraordinary mining tax.
 Management is in process of disputing this tax notification and sent a letter of protest to the tax authorities along with providing all requested documentation.
-If necessary, management intends to pursue legal avenues of protest, including filing a lawsuit with the Mexico court system, if necessary, to ensure that these adjustments are removed.
-Management believes the position taken on the 2015 income tax return meets the more-likely-than-not threshold and that as of December 31, 2025 and December 31, 2024, the Company has no liability for uncertain tax positions.
-If the Company were to determine there was an unrecognized tax benefit, the Company would recognize the liability and related interest and penalties within income tax (benefit) provision.
+If necessary, management intends to pursue legal avenues of protest, including filing a lawsuit with the Mexico court system,

 Historical Timeline